 2.31 Compliance with Federal Health Care Program Requirements.
 If CONTRACTOR will be performing services under this Agreement that are covered by a Federal Health Care Program, then:

-(a) CONTRACTOR shall observe and comply with all applicable Federal Health Care Program Requirements, including but not limited to those requirements set forth in “Addendum For Contracts Involving Federal Health Care Programs" for services performed before July 1, 2005 or “Addendum For Contracts Involving Federal Health Care Programs--Revision No. 1" for services performed on or after July 1, 2005, whichever is applicable.
-Both Addenda are incorporated by reference as if set forth herein.
+(a) CONTRACTOR shall observe and comply with all applicable Federal Health Care Program Requirements, including but not limited to those requirements set forth in “Addendum For Contracts Involving Federal Health Care Programs--Revision No. 1" for services performed on or after July 1, 2005, or “Addendum for Contracts Involving Federal Health Care Programs—Revision 2” for services performed on or after July 1, 2014, whichever is applicable.
+The Addenda are incorporated by reference as if set forth herein.
 Copies of the Addenda are on file with and available for inspection in the offices of the Clerk of the Napa County Board of Supervisors and the Department and are also online at: www.countyofnapa.org. (b) CONTRACTOR shall attend and/or provide Compliance Trainings as required by the Department Director unless otherwise deemed exempt by the Department Director or designee thereof.

 (c) CONTRACTOR shall make COUNTY whole for any revenues lost arising from an act or omission in billing practices by CONTRACTOR.